 Nothing is set in stone.
 But for now, the battle for 2021 CB1 in the NFL Draft appears to be a race between three players: Patrick Surtain II, Jaycee Horn, and Virginia Tech cornerback Caleb Farley.
 The difference between Farley and the others?
 Farley didn’t play any football in 2020.
-Even after opting out of the 2020 season due to health concerns, Farley remains a bonafide first-round prospect and a legitimate contender for CB1.
+Even after opting out of the 2020 season due to health concerns, Farley remains a potential first-round prospect.
 He maintains this reputation by virtue of a rare athletic profile, which could be the kryptonite for modern offensive innovation.

 Caleb Farley NFL Draft Profile